mglerner/IntroToBiophysics/README.md

   * Given a biological system, students will be able to predict relevant physical models.
+  * Given a biological system and a physical model, students will be able to adapt the model to the system through quantitative analysis.
+  * Students will gain exposure to important questions in the modern field of molecular biophysics, and evaluate current research on a system of their choice.

+The list of learning proficiencies is much larger.
+Some broad examples include

   * Students will mature in knowledge organization and communication, gaining in ability to justify and explain approches and solutions to problems, both in written or oral form; be able to articulate big ideas from each content area.
-  * Given a biological system and a physical model, students will be able to adapt the model to the system through quantitative analysis.
   * Students will develop problem solving skills and the ability to connect concepts between physics, biology, chemistry and mathematics to understand how biological systems function.
-    * Students will mature in knowledge organization and communication, gaining in ability to justify and explain approches and solutions to problems, both in written or oral form; be able to articulate big ideas from each content area.
-  * Students will gain exposure to the important questions in the modern field of molecular biophysics, and evaluate current research on a system of their choice.

 ## Textbook(s) ##